Your search did not match any results.

-Oracle Audit Vault and Database Firewall (AVDF) provides a complete Database Activity Monitoring (DAM) solution that combines native audit logs with network traffic capture.
-AVDF includes an enterprise quality audit data warehouse, host-based audit data collection agents, reporting and analysis tools, alert framework, audit dashboard, and sophisticated next-generation Database Firewall.
-The Database Firewall uses a sophisticated grammar analysis engine to inspect SQL statements going to the database and determines with high accuracy whether to allow, log, alert, substitute, or block the incoming SQL.
-AVDF comes with collectors for Oracle Database, Oracle MySQL, Microsoft SQL Server, IBM DB2 (on LUW), SAP Sybase, Oracle Key Vault, Microsoft Active Directory, Linux, AIX, Windows, Solaris, and HPUX.
+Oracle Audit Vault and Database Firewall (AVDF) is a complete Database Activity Monitoring (DAM) solution that combines native audit data with network-based SQL traffic capture.
+AVDF includes an enterprise quality audit data warehouse, host-based audit data collection agents, powerful reporting and analysis tools, alert framework, audit dashboard, and a multi-stage Database Firewall.
+The Database Firewall uses a sophisticated grammar analysis engine to inspect SQL statements before they reach the database and determines with high accuracy whether to allow, log, alert, substitute, or block the incoming SQL.
+AVDF comes with collectors for Oracle Database, Oracle MySQL, Microsoft SQL Server, PostgreSQL, IBM Db2 (on LUW), SAP Sybase, Oracle Key Vault, Microsoft Active Directory, Linux, Windows, AIX, Solaris, and HPUX.
 A Quick-JSON collector simplifies ingesting audit data from databases like MongoDB.
-In addition to the provided collectors, AVDF's extensible custom collector framework allows simple configuration-based audit collection from JDBC-accessible databases and REST, JSON, or XML sources, making collection from most other systems easy.
+In addition to the provided collectors, AVDF's extensible framework allows simple configuration-based audit collection from JDBC-accessible databases and REST, JSON, or XML sources, making collection from most other systems easy.
 A full featured Java SDK allows creation of collectors for applications or databases that don't use a standard technology to record their audit trail.

-Dozens of out-of-the-box compliance reports provide easy, customized reporting for regulations such as GDPR, PCI, GLBA, HIPAA, IRS 1075, SOX, and UK DPA.
+Dozens of out-of-the-box compliance reports provide easy, schedulable, customized reporting for regulations such as GDPR, PCI, GLBA, HIPAA, IRS 1075, SOX, and UK DPA.
 Reports aggregate network events and audit data from the monitored systems.
-Summary Reports, Trend Charts and Anomaly Reports can be used to quickly review characteristics of user activity and help identify anomalous events.
+Summary reports, trend charts and anomaly reports can be used to quickly review characteristics of user activity and help identify anomalous events.
 Report data can be easily filtered, enabling quick analysis of specific systems or events.
-Security Managers can define threshold based alert conditions on activities that may indicate attempts to gain unauthorized access and/or abuse system privileges.
-Fine-grained authorizations enable the Security Manager to restrict auditors and other users to information from specific sources, allowing a single repository to be deployed for an entire enterprise spanning multiple organizations.
+Security managers can define threshold based alert conditions on activities that may indicate attempts to gain unauthorized access and/or abuse system privileges.
+Fine-grained authorizations enable security managers to restrict auditors and other users to information from specific sources, allowing a single repository to be deployed for an entire enterprise.

 Security controls can be customized with in-line monitoring and blocking on some databases and monitoring only on other databases.
-The Database Firewall can be deployed in-line as a database proxy server, or out-of-band, or in proxy mode to work with the available network configurations.
-For monitoring remote servers, the Audit Vault Agent on the database server can forward the network traffic to the Database Firewall.
-Delivered as a pre-configured software appliance that can be deployed on Linux-compatible hardware of choice, a single Audit Vault Server can consolidate audit logs and firewall events from thousands of databases.
+The multi-stage Database Firewall can be deployed in-line as a database proxy server, or out-of-band in network sniffing mode, or with a host-based agent that relays network activity back to the firewall for analysis and recording.
+Delivered as a pre-configured software appliance that can be deployed on Linux-compatible hardware of choice, a single Audit Vault Server can consolidate audit data and firewall events from thousands of databases.
 It is also available from the Oracle Cloud Marketplace and can be deployed in an Oracle Cloud Infrastructure tenancy within minutes.
 Both Audit Vault Server and the Database Firewall can be configured in a High Availability mode for fault tolerance.